 From Slovenia comes a game-like curriculum that empowers youth to start their businesses.
-This ex-communist ustvarjalniks1country with over 30% youth unemployment adopted the program in a third of its’ school system after a successful pilot that resulted in 89 teenagers starting 15 startups.
+This ex-communist country with over 30% youth unemployment adopted the program in a third of its’ school system after a successful pilot that resulted in 89 teenagers starting 15 startups.
 Two of these even raised seed-round investment.

 BEHAVIOR MAP FOR USTVARJALNIK’S CONSTITUENTS